 The study is flexible and most of the time the students work on their own.
 There is however, a bi-weekly two hours online, synchronous session for all students.

-Did you attend the webinar for potential students 07.
-October 2021?
-Here you may find the slides from the webinar.
+We also hosted a webinar for potential students on October 7th 2021.
+Here you may find the slides from the webinar in October.

 This programme prepares you for positions in:

 - International, governmental and non-governmental organisations with relevance for ageing and rehabilitation